9th Circuit to NV Marijuana Card Holders: Leave The Gun, Take The Pot

 September 8, 2016 (Mimesis Law) — The U.S. Ninth Circuit Court of Appeals has affirmed the dismissal of a lawsuit challenging the federal statutes, regulations, and guidance that forbid Mrs. S. Rowan Wilson from buying a gun because she possesses a Nevada medical marijuana registry card.

-Within the dichotomy of the federalist system, the State of Nevada forbids the state prosecution of individuals who have a medical marijuana card while the feds still regard any amount of pot (prescribed or otherwise) as illegal under the Controlled Substances Act.
+Within the dichotomy of the federalist system, the State of Nevada forbids the state prosecution of individuals who have a medical marijuana card used to buy CBD online while the feds still regard any amount of pot (prescribed or otherwise) as illegal under the Controlled Substances Act.
 And based upon a 2011 “Open Letter to All Federal Firearms Licensees” issued by the ATF, it proscribed the transfer of firearms to any person who “uses” or “is addicted to” a controlled substance, notwithstanding any state legislation allowing that person to be prescribed medical marijuana.
 The text from the letter is straightforward and ominous:

 [A]ny person who uses or is addicted to marijuana, regardless of whether his or her State has passed legislation authorizing marijuana use for medicinal purposes, is an unlawful user of or addicted to a controlled substance, and is prohibited by Federal law from possessing firearms or ammunition.
 Such persons should answer “yes” to question 11.e. on ATF Form 4473 . . . and you may not transfer firearms or ammunition to them.
 Further, if you are aware that the potential transferee is in possession of a card authorizing the possession and use of marijuana under State law, then you have “reasonable cause to believe” that the person is an unlawful user of a controlled substance.
 As such, you may not transfer firearms or ammunition to the person, even if the person answered “no” to question 11.e. on ATF Form 4473.